f-viktor/intzd/README.md

 ## FAQ
 What is `Warning!
 Reached max decoder steps`?
-- This is tachotron's error message meaning that it failed to create a spectogram from the subsentence.
+- This is tachotron's error message meaning that it failed to create a spectrogram from the subsentence.
 This usually happens if the sentence is too long, or is weirdly punctuated.
 Most commonly, it will result in the audio being cut off, or having some weird robot-voice anomaly.
+I find tha latter quite endearing.
-If you want to avoid this, you can manually splice sentences with commas, but it should happen relatively rarely.
+If you want to avoid this, you can manually splice sentences with commas, and correct foreign words, but it should happen relatively rarely.
 (like once or twice per chapter)

+The AI pronounces foreign character names wrong, what do I do?
+- `sed 's/Dostoevsky/Doestoaveski/g'` :D

 ## Sources
 https://pytorch.org/hub/nvidia_deeplearningexamples_tacotron2/